japila-books/apache-spark-internals/docs/storage/BlockManagerMaster.md

 .Registering BlockManager with the Driver image::BlockManagerMaster-RegisterBlockManager.png[align="center"]

-registerBlockManager then notifies the driver that the xref:storage:BlockManagerId.adoc[] is registering itself. registerBlockManager posts a xref:storage:BlockManagerMasterEndpoint.adoc#RegisterBlockManager[blocking `RegisterBlockManager` message to BlockManagerMaster RPC endpoint].
+registerBlockManager then notifies the driver that the storage:BlockManagerId.md[] is registering itself. registerBlockManager posts a storage:BlockManagerMasterEndpoint.md#RegisterBlockManager[blocking `RegisterBlockManager` message to BlockManagerMaster RPC endpoint].

-NOTE: The input `maxMemSize` is the xref:storage:BlockManager.adoc#maxMemory[total available on-heap and off-heap memory for storage on a `BlockManager`].
+NOTE: The input `maxMemSize` is the storage:BlockManager.md#maxMemory[total available on-heap and off-heap memory for storage on a `BlockManager`].

-registerBlockManager waits until a confirmation comes (as xref:storage:BlockManagerId.adoc[]).
+registerBlockManager waits until a confirmation comes (as storage:BlockManagerId.md[]).

-In the end, registerBlockManager prints the following INFO message to the logs and returns the xref:storage:BlockManagerId.adoc[] received.
+In the end, registerBlockManager prints the following INFO message to the logs and returns the storage:BlockManagerId.md[] received.

 [source,plaintext]
 ----
 Registered BlockManager [updatedId]
 ----

-registerBlockManager is used when BlockManager is requested to xref:storage:BlockManager.adoc#initialize[initialize] and xref:storage:BlockManager.adoc#reregister[re-register itself with the driver].
+registerBlockManager is used when BlockManager is requested to storage:BlockManager.md#initialize[initialize] and storage:BlockManager.md#reregister[re-register itself with the driver].

 == [[updateBlockInfo]] Relaying Block Status Update From BlockManager to Driver